-Our 2018 sustainability disclosure details The Mosaic Company's 2018 performance across broad sustainability focus areas of Food, Environment, People, Company and Community.
+Our 2019 sustainability disclosure details The Mosaic Company's 2019 performance across broad sustainability focus areas of People, Environment, Society and Company.
 Our report has been prepared in accordance with the GRI Standards: Core option.
 The content of this report has been shaped by the issues identified through a significance study, the results of which we analyze on an ongoing basis.
-This report primarily summarizes the activities occurring in the period of calendar year 2018 and, unless otherwise noted, all data is presented on a calendar year (CY) basis.
-We encourage readers to refer to our 2018 Form 10-K and the remainder of our 2018 State of the Business Report for additional information about Mosaic.
+This report primarily summarizes the activities occurring in the period of calendar year 2019 and, unless otherwise noted, all data is presented on a calendar year (CY) basis.
+We encourage readers to refer to our 2019 10-K, our 2019 Performance Summary, Environment Metrics Supplement and mosaicco.com for additional information about Mosaic's performance.

-This report covers our global operations, including entities over which Mosaic exercises majority control, including all its operations and departments that have the potential to generate significant impacts.
+This report covers our global operations, including entities over which Mosaic exercises majority operational control, including all its operations and departments that have the potential to generate significant impacts.
 Except for financial and select environmental data, this report does not specifically reflect equity-method investments, including joint ventures in which we have a minority interest.
-Please see our 2018 Form 10-K (page F-54) for more information about those investments.
+Please see our 2019 10-K (page F-54) for more information about those investments.

-In our 2018 State of the Business Report we are including data from facilities we acquired as part of the 2018 acquisition of Vale Fertilizantes S.A. in Brazil.
-We are also including data from the Miski Mayo mine since we became the majority owner of the joint venture that operates it following the Vale Fertilizantes acquisition.
+This disclosure includes data from facilities we acquired as part of the 2018 acquisition of Vale Fertilizantes S.A. in Brazil.
+We are also including data from the Miski Mayo mine as part of our Phosphates business since we became the majority owner of the joint venture that operates it following the Vale Fertilizantes acquisition.
 Impacts associated with a joint venture in the Kingdom of Saudi Arabia in which we have a 25% interest are reported as part of our Scope 3 emissions in 305-3.